cian-chambliss-personal/thingify/README.md

 If not specified, shapes are assumed to be touching

-- Above  (child is centered on and 'above' the parentt shape)
+- Above  (child is centered on and 'above' the parent shape)
-- Below  (chile is center on and 'below' the parentt shape)
+- Below  (chile is center on and 'below' the parent shape)
 - Above Corners (repeat child above 'top' corners of parent shape)
 - Below Corners (repeat child below 'bottom' corners of parent shape)
 - At Corners (repeat child at every corner)